The Cost of Filing Bankruptcy

 Fair, Effective, and Affordable

 It’s the old axiom, “You get what you pay for.”
 It’s important to keep in mind that the process of filing for bankruptcy relief is not just pushing a pile of papers, filling out forms, and making a trip to the courthouse.
 In a bankruptcy, you are modifying the rights of your creditors, and building a financial future that is considerably better than your financial present.
 There are issues about asset protection, debt dischargeabilty, and income limitations.
 These all involve complex legal analysis.
-Not unlike estate planning or forming a corporation, if not done properly can leave you worse condition after the filing that you were in before.
-At a minimum, improperly done, a bankruptcy can leave a debtor without achieving the relief they worked, and paid for.
+Not unlike estate planning or forming a corporation, if not done properly can leave you worse condition than you were in before you filed.
+At a minimum, improperly done, a bankruptcy can leave a debtor without the relief they worked, and paid for.

 Do Not Fall For the Bankruptcy Bait and Switch